um-acs/acs_docs/docs/policies/faqs.rst

 -  needing more time to complete than reserved
 -  using more ``/tmp`` space than available on compute nodes

-See :ref:`LSF <p-jobs>` for assistance with appropriate resource reservations and `Pegasus Queues <https://acs-docs.readthedocs.io/pegasus/jobs/2-queues.html#p-queues>`__ for default wall times.
+See :ref:`g-lsf` for assistance with appropriate resource reservations and :ref:`g-queues` for default wall times.

 What about jobs in UNKWN state?